Saarioinen: History

 In 1991 Saarioinen moved its operations to Tampere, where a new head office was constructed.
 In the next year the company was changed into a concern: the production was split to separate companies Ruoka-Saarioinen Oy (meals), Saarioisten Säilyke Oy (canned produce), Liha-Saarioinen Oy (meat) and Saarioisten Taimistot Oy (plants).
 Erkki Isokangas was appointed CEO of the parent company Saarioinen Oy.
 In 1995 production of meat moved to Valkeakoski.
 In 1997 Saarioinen bought the ice cream factory Oy Sun Ice Ab from Jakobstad, which it later sold to Ingman Foods in 2002.

 The company expanded into export activity: in 1995 Saarioinen Eesti OÜ was founded in Estonia, and the company later bought an Estonian convenience food factory.
 A couple of years later the company started exporting convenience food to Sweden and opened an office in Moscow, Russia.
 Saarioinen does not have export activity any more.

 Erkki Isokangas retired in 2005.
 Ilkka Mäkelä was appointed as the new CEO.

 Juhani Avotie, son of Saarioinen chairman of the board Pentti Avonius died in a free-time accident in Sahalahti in Kangasala on 4 December 2010.

 In early 2011 the companies Ruoka-Saarioinen, Liha-Saarioinen, Saarioisten Lihanjalostus, Saarioisten Keskuslähettämö, Saarioisten Säilyke and Kiinteistö Oy Sahalahden Isoniementie 76 were fused back to the parent company Saarioinen Oy.
 In early 2012 the former parent company Artekno Oy and Artekno-Eps Oy were fused into Artekno-Pur Oy, which was renamed Artekno Oy.
-It is a multi-purpose industry subcontractor in Kangasala and Luopioinen in Pälkäne, producing food packaging and food logistics solutions as well as the Pallotuoli design chair and other plastic furtniture designed by Eero Aarnio.
+It is a multi-purpose industry subcontractor in Kangasala and Luopioinen in Pälkäne, producing food packaging and food logistics solutions as well as the Pallotuoli design chair and other plastic furniture designed by Eero Aarnio.